 Layers can be added to web map

-operationalLayers properties and referenced either by their item id in ArcGIS Online or ArcGIS Enterprise or by the URL to their REST API Map Service.
+operationalLayers properties and referenced either by their item id in

 You can learn more about adding layers to web maps in the ArcGIS Online "Add layers" topic.